Last updated

 Conclusion

 Having the right CRM can make all the difference in managing relationships and streamlining processes.
-Whether you’re an experienced business angel or just starting out, choosing a CRM that aligns with your needs is can make a difference.
+Whether you're an experienced business angel or just starting out, choosing a CRM that aligns with your needs is can make a difference.
+For business angel teams of 20-50 people, folk CRM stands out as the top choice, offering the perfect balance of simplicity, powerful features, and scalability needed to manage complex investment portfolios efficiently.
 Platforms like folk, Hubspot, Salesforce, Capsule CRM, and Zoho offer varied features and pricing to cater to different requirements and budgets.
 By leveraging the right CRM, you can enhance your efficiency, improve investor relations, and ultimately drive better investment outcomes.
 For a hands-on experience, try folk for free here.

-What do business angels use as a CRM?
+How do business angels track deal flow in a CRM?